MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/06-isolate-performance-problems.md

 ## Setup your SQL Server in Azure

-Log in to Azure and check if you have an existing Azure SQL Server instance running in Azure.
-Skip this section if you already have a SQL Server instance running in Azure.
+Log in to Azure and check if you have an existing Azure SQL Server instance running in Azure. *Skip this section if you already have a SQL Server instance running in Azure*.

 1. From the lab virtual machine or your local machine if one wasn't provided, start a Visual Studio Code session and navigate to the cloned repository from the previous section.